avni510/tic_tac_toe_clojure/README.md

 Functionality
 ------------
-The game is currently Human V. Simple Computer
+The game can be played with a 3X3 or 4X4 board.
+There are two types of games that can be selected - Human V. Simple Computer and Human V. Hard Computer.

 Installation